manuelbieh/react-book/advanced-concepts/portals.md

 We need to pay special attention to the `this.closeModal()` method.
 Even though this method is defined in the `App` component, it is called within the `ModalPortal` component in the context of the `App` component once a user has clicked on the button "Close Modal".

 This method can also alter the state of component via `modalIsOpen` even though the component is not placed within `<div id="root">` as the rest of the components.
 Portals allow us to do this as the content is placed within the same component tree **within React**.
-The **resulting HTML** however, is different and the code is placed in `<div>` different from the rest of the application.
+The **resulting HTML** however, is different and the code is placed in a different `<div>` to the rest of the application.